maksimKorzh/animate-drawing/README.md

-# animate-drawing
+# sand-animation
-Whiteboard &amp; Sand animation imitation using Python &amp; OpenCV
+Mimics whiteboard or sand animation using Python and OpenCV